 We will also include software (written in python and OpenCV) to do some basic moving commands and a we’ll include a few examples on how paint with it.
 This software will run easily on Mac, PC, or Ubuntu computers and does not require anything more than a simple text editor to write.

 The cost of the bot is $300 (including shipping) but will reimburse $300 to any US-based public school or university who participates in the competition!
 That means, participating public schools and universities can get the robot for FREE!

-To get a robot, simply signup as a team (include your school’s information), print out the team page and mail it with a check to:
+To get a robot, simply signup as a team (if a school, please include your school’s contact information), print out the team page and mail it with a check to:

 RobotArt Competition % Conru Foundation 1916 Pike Place, Suite 12, Box #39 Seattle WA 98101

 Make sure your mailing address is somewhere on the printout so we can send the robot to you.

 The robot will come unassembled but takes about 30-60 minutes to put together.
 You can see the assembly instructions here.

 The software to operate the robot (and sample painting scripts to make your first painting) can be downloaded here.
 The software also has a simulator for the bot so you can write code now and test how it works!

 Most basic commands: